 When you create reports, Jedox allows you to use only selected elements from a dimension level, rather than the entire dimension.
 You can do this with the help of the Paste Element option, like in the following example.

-In a new spreadsheet, make sure that the cursor is placed in the cell in which you want to paste elements.
-Then select Paste Elements to open the following dialog:
+1.)
+In a new spreadsheet, select the cell in which you want to paste elements.

-If you have selected one single element, you can click the Paste button.
-The element will be inserted with the function PALO.ESELECT in the spreadsheet cell.
+If you have selected one single element, you can click the OK button.
+The element is inserted with the function PALO.ESELECT in the spreadsheet cell.

-With more than one selected element, you can build column titles (Paste vertically) or row titles (Paste horizontally).
-Open the whole dimension with the “++” button:
+Use the hierarchy buttons to open and close the hierarchy levels.
+With more than one selected element, you can build row titles (Paste vertically) or column titles (Paste horizontally):

 As you can see in the formula bar of the screenshot above, such row titles are displayed as text, not as a function.